To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Typically the lights come from the north.
 Using the compass on your phone or car are a great tool to make sure you are facing the right direction.
 This may not always matter, as sometimes the lights are so incredible they seem to encumber the entire sky.

-If you’re short on time or hesitant on how to photograph the northern lights in Iceland and find them yourself, you can always go with a tour company!
-These are great options because they take you to spots that you are almost sure to catch a glimpse.
+If you’re short on time or hesitant about how to photograph the northern lights in Iceland and find them yourself, you can always go with a tour company!
+These are great options because they take you to spots where you are almost sure to catch a glimpse.
 Plus, almost all northern lights tour companies guarantee you see the lights.
 If you don’t, you get a refund or can reschedule for another night on them.